haq/mapcha/README.md

   # Blind the player while they are completing the captcha.
   blind_player: true

+  # Freeze the player while they are completing the captcha.
+  freeze_player: true

   # Allows the player to only complete the captcha once per server restart.
   cache: true